ietf-wg-acme/acme/draft-ietf-acme-acme.md

 signed either with an account key pair or the key pair in the certificate.
 Before revoking a certificate, the server MUST verify that the key used to sign the request is authorized to revoke the certificate.
-The server SHOULD consider at least the following keys authorized to revoke a given certificate:
+The server SHOULD consider at least the following accounts authorized for a given certificate:

-* the key associated with the account that issued the certificate.
+* the account that issued the certificate.

-* the key associated with an account that holds valid authorizations for all of the identifiers in the certificate.
+* an account that holds authorizations for all of the identifiers in the certificate.

-* optionally the private key corresponding to the public key in the certificate
+The server SHOULD also consider a revocation request valid if it is signed with the private key corresponding to the public key in the certificate.

 If the revocation succeeds, the server responds with status code 200 (OK).
 If the revocation fails, the server returns an error.